Fear of Machines – Mechanophobia

-The Fear of Machines is Technically Known as Mechanophobia.
+The fear of Machines is also known as Mechanophobia.

 It is a rare phobia and may be related to a past accident or because of the stories about an industrial accident that have been vividly imagined.